sonic-net/SONiC/doc/mgmt/SONiC_AliasFeature_HLD.md

 # 1 Feature Overview

-The document covers the various interfaces for alias feature using SONiC management framework.
+The document covers various interfaces for interface-naming feature using SONiC management framework.
 Currently in SONiC, the ethernet interfaces are shown as a flat number.
-This flat interface numbering does not give mapping about actual ports that are mapped to the interface number.
-By enabling alias feature, user has better usability & mapping for actual port numbers.
+This flat interface numbering does not give mapping information about actual ports that are mapped to the interface number.
+By setting interface-naming to standard, user has better usability & mapping for actual port numbers.

 ## 1.1 Requirements